-the dark the drama began to unfold.
+covers, in the dark the drama began to unfold.
 I started using my mind's eye.
 I started smelling smells that were not there.
-Seeing sights that were not
+Seeing sights

-listen to.
+her to listen to.
 Like me, she feel in love with them.
 In 1977 she gave birth to our oldest son, Jeremy and 1978 our next and last child,

 a son, Joshua.
 We spent the next 18 to 20 years trying to turn them into young men.
-And we are very proud and happy with the way they turned out.
+And we are very proud and happy with the way

 Neither one of us are TV people.
-We couldn't tell you the name of any new shows.
+We do not have cable or satellite television.
 We like to read or play board games.
-And of course listen to
+And of course

 Remember, imagination is a terrible thing to waste.